Sandra L. Wolin, M.D., Ph.D.

 Sandra Wolin studies the biogenesis, function and turnover of noncoding RNAs.
 Her laboratory has identified proteins that recognize misfolded and otherwise defective RNAs.
 By studying a bacterial ortholog of one such protein, the ring-shaped Ro60 autoantigen, they discovered that this protein is tethered by noncoding “Y RNA” to a ring-shaped nuclease, forming a double-ringed ribonucleoprotein machine specialized for structured RNA degradation.
 The laboratory is characterizing this new RNA degradation machine, identifying additional roles for Ro60 and Y RNA in both human cells and bacteria, and uncovering other pathways by which defective and damaged RNAs are recognized and degraded.

 Our laboratory studies how noncoding RNAs function, how cells recognize and degrade defective RNAs, and how failure to degrade these RNAs affects cell function and contributes to human disease.
-Most cellular RNA does not encode proteins, and truncated, misfolded and aberrant noncoding RNAs can accumulate as a result of mutations, transcriptional errors and processing mistakes.
-In addition, some forms of environmental stress, such as exposure to oxidants and ultraviolet light, result in RNA damage, yet little is known of the mechanisms by which these RNAs are recognized and handled.
+Most cellular RNA does not encode proteins, and truncated, misfolded and aberrant noncoding RNAs can accumulate due to mutations, transcriptional errors and processing mistakes.
+Also, some forms of environmental stress, such as exposure to oxidants and ultraviolet light, result in RNA damage, yet little is known of the mechanisms by which these RNAs are recognized and handled.